ManaZeak/ManaZeak/README.md

 ``cd ManaZeak``

+To make ManaZeak work, it need three absolute path, leading to respectively :

+- the database path, where the database will be held ;
+- the path to your musical library ;

 `` ./mzk.sh init``

-This will prompt you a wizard, to fill the database path and the library root path.
+This will prompt you a wizard, to fill the previously listed pathes.
 Then you can run the app:

 ``./mzk.sh dev`` or ``./mkz.sh prod``